Casio Wave Ceptor WVA-430J Value Guide

 - Check for the 'Wave Ceptor' and 'Tough Solar' branding prominently displayed on the watch face.

-- Verify the model number WVA-430J engraved on the stainless steel case back.
+- Verify the model number WVA-430J and 'Made in Japan' or 'Japan Mov't' stamped on the stainless steel case back.

 - Ensure the presence of the integrated resin and stainless steel bracelet unique to this sport series.

-- Confirm the dual-display layout featuring both traditional analog hands and a digital LCD window at the 6 o'clock position.
+- Confirm the dual-display layout featuring traditional analog hands alongside a digital LCD window at the 6 o'clock position.

 History of Casio Wave Ceptor WVA-430J